Postdoctoral Opportunities at KIPAC

 The Kavli Institute for Particle Astrophysics and Cosmology (KIPAC) at Stanford University and SLAC National Accelerator Laboratory is a vibrant research institute focused on answering a wide range of exciting and fundamental questions in astrophysics and cosmology.

 We offer postdoctoral opportunities for recent Ph.D. scientists in astrophysics, cosmology, and extrasolar planetary science.
-These positions offer opportunities to develop innovative research programs in these areas using computational, experimental, observational, and theoretical approaches.
+These positions provide opportunities to develop innovative research programs in these areas using computational, experimental, observational, and theoretical approaches.
 Existing research programs at KIPAC include studies of dark energy, cosmic dynamics and structure formation, galaxy formation, and the physics of inflation, studies of and searches for dark matter, and studies of black holes, galaxies, clusters of galaxies, stars (including the sun), extrasolar planets, and other astrophysical sources.
 A list of research interests of KIPAC Senior Members is here.

 Kavli and Porat Fellowships